Nothing Beats Face-to-Face Conversations with Customers

 Offering your customers these and other unique advantages is of high value and builds loyalty in a way that your competitors are likely overlooking.
 The very best way to create these key strategic outcomes is to meet in person in an atmosphere that is conducive to dialogue, relationship building, and fun.

-The following are areas in which executive input/availability is required:
+The following areas in which executive input/availability is required to maintain a successful Customer Advisory Board:

 - Approval of Board Charter, member invitation list, selected communications, high-level agenda, meeting content (Approx. 8-12 hours per year)

-- Availability to attend 2-3 on-site pre-meeting prep sessions (1-2 days per year)
+- Availability to attend 2-3 pre-meeting prep sessions (~1 days per year)

 - Availability to attend 2-3 off site Customer Advisory Board Meetings (6-8 days per year)